- January 26, 2019

 Course: 8K Trail Run on mix of dirt, gravel and pavement

-Entry Fee: $25 pre-registration (Includes race entry and Commemorative Race Logo Item) Entry Fee will be $30 the morning of race and day-of entries will NOT receive the Commemorative Race Logo Item.
+Entry Fee: $25 pre-registration (Includes race entry and Ice Breaker Coffee Mug) Entry Fee will be $30 the morning of race and day-of entries will NOT receive the Ice Breaker Coffee Mug.
 You MUST register online to get the custom logo item.
-Online registration closes @ 11:59pm January 23. $5 of your entry fee goes directly to Greenville County Recreation.
+Online registration closes @ 11:59pm January 23. $5 of your entry fee goes directly to Greenville County Recreation for their new fees.

-Awards: Winners in each age group male and female will receive a coveted Ice Breaker Ice Scraper award.
+Awards: Winners in each age group male and female will receive an Ice Breaker award.
 Awards ceremony will follow the race @ 10:15am, so stick around if you want your prize.
 Top 8 in each age group will win points in the Greenville Dirt Series.
 Race Awards and Dirt Series points will be awarded based on your age as of December 31, 2019.

 The Ice Breaker 8K is the first race of the Greenville Dirt Trail Run Series.
 The rolling course winds its way through the beautiful Conestee Park and features a mix of dirt, gravel and pavement.
 Greenville County Rec & the Conestee Foundation have been working hard to make Conestee one of the best facilities in the county, and this is a great opportunity to see all the fantastic improvements that have been made to this wonderful outdoor oasis.
 A portion of the proceeds from this event will be donated to the Conestee Foundation, a non-profit organization dedicated to developing Lake Conestee Nature Park and contiguous community lands into a nature park and wildlife sanctuary for public recreation.
 Walkers and runners welcome.
 Dogs welcome if leashed at all times.
 This course is not ideal for baby strollers due to a few steps over the boardwalks, so please start at the back if you choose to risk running with a stroller.
 We encourage everyone to join the Greenville Track Club via the link below and check out their many runner resources.